Can Upskilling Close the Cyber Security Skills Gap? A Closer Look

 Learning from and Guiding Others

 Team pairing, job shadowing, and employee-led workshops are all ways that businesses can foster a culture of learning and sharing.
-Training in this manner can take many forms, such as “train the teammate” sessions, which help employees improve their abilities while establishing a culture of learning and collegiality.
+Training in this manner can take many forms, such as “train the teammate” sessions.
+These help employees improve their abilities while establishing a culture of learning and collegiality.

 Online Seminars and Conferences